The JFK 100

 Mr. BALL.
 Were you able to tell which?

 He gets it from Mark Lane's book, Rush to Judgment.
-Lane interviewed Lee Bowers several years later, on March 31, 1966.
-At that time, this is how Bowers describes the same event:
+From Lane's March 31, 1966, interview with Bowers, this is how Bowers describes the same event:

-In JFK, Oliver Stone also implies that foul play was involved in Lee Bowers's death in a traffic accident a few years after the assassination.(5) Investigator David Perry has researched this issue thoroughly and found no basis for such a belief.
+In JFK, Stone also implies that foul play was involved in Lee Bowers's death in a traffic accident a few years after the assassination.(6) Investigator David Perry has researched this issue thoroughly and found no basis for such a belief.

 Back to the top